 Pennington Gray is a private philanthropic and earned equity advisory firm for large arts and cultural organizations.
 The intersection of membership, marketing, ticketing, retail, community building, and donor bases is at the core of work.

-Erin Weaver founded Pennington Gray with the mission of providing high-level vision, strategy, and logistics for direct marketing membership and subscription programs.
-Founded in 2012, Pennington Gray has since grown to be among the top women-owned businesses in the United States, and has been featured in publications such as Forbes and Inc.
+Erin Weaver founded Pennington Gray in 2012.
+Since then, the firm has grown to be among the top 2% of women-owned businesses in the United States, and has been featured in publications such as Forbes and Inc.